The Society for Historical Archaeology Publications Style Guide

 This style guide supersedes earlier editions of this guide.
 SHA strongly recommends that new and experienced authors read this guide from beginning to end.
 Make a copy for easy reference.

-In general, the journal requires a formal, professional style of writing without contractions and using gender-neutral words when possible.
+In general, the journal requires a formal, professional style of writing without contractions and the use of gender-neutral words when possible.
 See section IV for specific manuscript requirements.

 B. Recommended Writing Handbooks and Dictionaries